-- Monitoring service utilization. - Making at least one contact per month with the member, the member's legal representative, the member's family, service providers, or another person, as necessary to develop or monitor the treatment plan. - Make a face-to-face contact with the member at least once every three months. - Participating in the development and approval of the service plan in coordination with the interdisciplinary team at least annually or as needs change.
+- Monitoring service utilization including access and use of non-waiver services including health services. - Making at least one contact per month with the member, the member's legal representative, the member's family, service providers, or another person, as necessary to develop or monitor the treatment plan. - Make a face-to-face contact with the member at least once every three months. - Participating in the development and approval of the service plan in coordination with the interdisciplinary team at least annually or as needs change.
 If services have not been meeting member needs, the plan is changed to meet those needs.
 The effectiveness of the emergency backup plan is also addressed as the service plan is developed.